-We have audited the accompanying financial statements of the Electric Enterprise Fund (the "Electric Fund") of the City of Vernon, California (the "City"), as of and for the year ended June 30, 2023, and the related notes to the financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Vernon Public Utilities (the "VPU") of the City of Vernon, California (the "City), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the VPU's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Electric Fund as of June 30, 2023, and the change in financial position, and cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the VPU as of June 30, 2023, and the change in financial position, and cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinions
+Basis for Opinion

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America ("GAAS"), and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States ("Government Auditing Standards").
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the City and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to out audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We are required to be independent of the VPU and to meet our other ethical responsibilities, in accordance with the relevant requirements relating to out audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.